nareez/nareez/README.md

 #### Hi there, I'm Luiz Gustavo

-### I'm passionate about classic games and programming.
+### I'm passionate about classic games, programming and both together.
 Also by databases and developing business analytics

 - 🔭 I'm currently working in the top 5 biggest banks in Brazil with data processing for Business Intelligence
 - 🌱 I'm currently studying how to code a 3D Graphics engine from scratch